gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Software model
     - Dependency management for JVM libraries, target platform aware
         - inter-project, intra-project and external libraries
-    - JVM library API definition, compile avoidance
+    - Support for JVM library API definition, compile avoidance
     - JUnit support
-    - Components report, model report
+    - Added components and model reports
-    - Validation and defaults rules, apply rules to all subjects with type
+    - Allow support for validation and defaults rules, apply rules to all subjects with type
     - More managed model features
     - Better extension by plugins
-    - Model DSL
+    - Allow configuration of model through DSL

 ## Promoted features